SaadAAkash/PyNary101/PyCodesForWorkshops/README.md

 Assignment
 -------
-Be the Logical Sheldon Cooper!
+Be the Logical Sheldon Cooper! :joy:

-## Day3: Stuck in the Loop - The Ring
+## Day3: Stuck in the Loop - The Ring :ring:

 Topics
 ------